Shop RNIB Donate now

 Several reliable solutions do exist, but have not been rolled out nation-wide.
 These must be made widely available so every blind and partially sighted person can vote independently and in secret.

-What does the future Prime Minister need to do?
+What does the Prime Minister need to do?

 Blind and partially sighted people have a right to a secret vote.
 The UK Government has a responsibility to make sure there are alternative ways to participate for those who find the current system inaccessible.

-We’re urging whoever forms the next government to make voting accessible, once and for all, so that blind and partially sighted people can cast their vote independently and in secret.
+We’re urging the Government to make voting accessible, once and for all, so that blind and partially sighted people can cast their vote independently and in secret.

 Recap: What has happened in recent years?